hagerkhaledabdelmonem/Product-Classification-Verification/README.md

 Product classification and recognition is important task to automate tasks such as inventory management, pricing.
 For example, a retailer could use this technology to automatically identify and classify products in a store, and then use this information to update inventory levels, calculate products prices, and provide with information about the products.

+## Product Classification:

 ### Objectives:
 1. Apply Image preprocessing or Feature Extraction techniques where needed.
 2. Train classification models to determine the product category.
 3. Using Classical computer vision or deep learning.
-4. Train a one/few shot learning model (e.g., Siamese) to verify if a product exists and recognize its type.
-5. Apply Data Preparation steps :
+4. Apply Data Preparation steps :
     - Image Preprocessing :

       - Convert image from BGR to RGB